FastCustomizableCAE/DeepCustom/README.md

-# Fast and Customizable Adversarial Data Generation Using Convolutional Autoencoders
+# Improving Robustness of Deep Learning Systems with Fast and Customizable Adversarial Data Generation

 For any questions, please contact via email: deepCustomCAE@gmail.com.